okpradeep/crud_app/README.md

 - We also use XAMPP to create a database.
 - Mainly the files are written in php.
 - It is highly effecient and easy to use.
-- It is fast and any can use it as there convenience.
+- It is fast and anyone can use it as there convenience.